Trains to Doncaster

 If you want to hit the shops straight away you can easily head right to the Frenchgate Shopping Centre, which is directly next door to the station.
 You’re also just a short walk from the bus interchange if you need to continue your journey.

-There are 72 car parking spaces available directly in front of the station.
+There are 73 with 4 accessible car parking spaces available directly in front of the station.
 The following charges apply Monday to Friday:

 On weekends, short-stay spaces are available for £1 per half-hour.